Streamline Your Workflow: Start, Stop, Change Strategy

 As a mentor, it is important to understand not only the goals and development needs that a mentee would like to work on but also what his or her current level of competence is in that particular area.
 This knowledge helps you to provide helpful guidance to help him or her reach the next level of competence.

 Having a framework and process for moving from unconscious incompetence to being consciously competent helps mentors and learners.
-It is easier to select the right developmental tool or resource for development when it is clear which level of being skilled the learner is at.
-And the starting point is most often the results from 360 reports for leaders or communication and collaboration style feedback tools and exercises.
+It is easier to select the right developmental tool or resource for development when it is clear which level of skill the learner is at.
+The starting point is most often the results from 360 reports for leaders or communication and collaboration style feedback tools and exercises.

 Note 1: